Advantages & Disadvantages of Various Types of Sunflowers

 Sunflowers are a popular crop, and a great way for vegetable growers to experiment with adding flowers to the product mix.
 With more than 50 cultivars to choose from, getting started with sunflowers can be a bit daunting.
-I'll explain some advantages and disadvantages of the various types and offers some recommendations for choosing the sunflower varieties that best suit your needs and preferences.
+This article explains basic advantages and disadvantages of the various types and offers some recommendations for choosing the sunflower varieties that best suit your needs and preferences.

-For those in a hurry I'll cut to the chase: If I had to pick the easiest, most reliable sunflowers for the beginning grower as well as for no-nonsense sucession-planting and harvesting, I would recommend the 'Sunrich' series or the 'Pro Cut' series.
-I will explain why in a moment, but first I'll backtrack to the background information.
+For those in a rush I'll cut to the chase: If I had to pick the easiest, most reliable sunflowers for the beginning grower as well as for no-nonsense sucession-planting and harvesting, I would recommend the 'Sunrich' series or the 'Pro Cut' series.
+I explain why below, but first I'd like to review some sunflower basics.

 Lynn is also the author/editor of two of our favorite books about market farming: